ragavendra/portfolio/index.md

 ### Profile
-I possess a total of about fifteen years of work experience as a software engineer.
-My professional work experience is in feature or library development, QA with Automation (API and UI) and performance testing.
+Software Programmer with about eight years of experience in software development.
+Proficient in essential software engineering skills, including full-stack development and design of database.

 - Design pattern implementations with SOLID principles, Dependency Injection and OOP concepts
 - API and front end web development with NodeJS, NextJS and React